nonoMain/keeper/README.md

 - [x] support external archive profiles [look here for more information](./PROFILES.md)
 - [x] choose a backup profile
 - [x] preview archive information
-- [ ] edit the content when restoring a backup according to the new user
+- [x] edit the content when restoring a backup according to the new user
-- [ ] use backup profiles also to restore (instead of just restoring everything that inside)

 # Create you own profiles
 you can easily make your own archive profiles just look on the [doc](./PROFILES.md)